Set-Theoretic Geology: Controlling the mantle and the generic mantle

 In the previous theorem, we have kept the mantles low, while pushing up the \HOD.
 Next, in contrast, we keep the {\HOD}s low, while pushing up the mantle.

 \begin{theorem} The constructible universe $L$ has a class-forcing extension $L[G]$ in which $L$ is the \HOD\ and generic \HOD, but $L[G]$ is the mantle. \end{theorem}

-\begin{proof} This theorem is a consequence of the main result of \cite{HamkinsReitzWoodin2008:TheGroundAxiomAndV=HOD}.
-In that article, Hamkins, Reitz and Woodin showed that if one performs the Easton support Silver iteration over $L$, successively adding a Cohen subset to each regular cardinal, then the resulting model $L[G]$ satisfies the ground axiom.
+\begin{proof} This theorem is a consequence of the main result of~\cite{HamkinsReitzWoodin2008:TheGroundAxiomAndVequalsHOD}.
+In that article, Hamkins, Reitz and Woodin showed that if one performs the Easton-support Silver iteration over $L$, successively adding a Cohen subset to each regular cardinal, then the resulting model $L[G]$ satisfies the ground axiom.
 In other words, $L[G]$ has no nontrivial grounds, and therefore is its own mantle.
-Since the forcing is almost homogeneous and ordinal-definable, it creates no new ordinal-definable sets, and so $\HOD^{L[G]}=L$.
+Since the forcing is weakly homogeneous and ordinal-definable, it creates no new ordinal-definable sets, and so $\HOD^{L[G]}=L$.
 Since $\gHOD\of\HOD$, it follows that $\gHOD^{L[G]}=L$ as well.\end{proof}

 Unfortunately, we have not yet managed to determine the generic mantle of $L[G]$.

 \begin{question} What is the generic mantle of the Hamkins-Reitz-Woodin model $L[G]$? \end{question}